senzing-garage/g2explorer/README.md

 Optional parameters ...
 - The -c config_file parameter is only required if your project's G2Module.ini file can't be found in the usual location.
 - The -s snapshot_file_name parameter is for convenience if you just took a snapshot and want to immediately view it.
-- The -a audit_file_name parameter is for convenience if you just ran and audit and want to immediately view it.
+- The -a audit_file_name parameter is for convenience if you just ran an audit and want to immediately view it.
 - The -d debug_output parameter turns on debug to either screen or to a file name.
 This shows you what the API is returning as you search and get records.
 -- use -d SCREEN to print the debug output to the screen